 A lifelong boater, Ruiter believes that manufacturers focus too much on creature comforts, at the expense of the driving experience and environmental concerns.
 So the Grand Rapids, Michigan, product designer decided to try to create a scaled-down recreational boat that would handle like a small twin-engine airplane and could maneuver into hard-to-reach places typical cruisers can’t go.
 He stripped down two jet skis, built a cockpit, and worked with a local dune-buggy company to construct the frame that holds his 18-foot-long prototype together.
 For the three main sections, he cut and formed shells from aluminum, instead of the standard fiberglass.

-With no external propeller, the boat can run in as little as five inches of water.
+With no external propeller, the boat can run in as little as 5 inches of water.
 It’s green too, since Ruiter used all recyclable materials.
-Now he’s building a retractable hydrofoil, which could crank the top speed from an estimated 45 mph to over 65
+Now he’s building a retractable hydrofoil, which could crank the top speed from an estimated 45 mph to over 65.

 Each jet-ski-derived pontoon sucks water in and thrusts it out the back for propulsion.
 To handle bumpy days on the lake, each has an independent suspension system.